Gavin Harding

 Gavin Nigel Xavier Harding MBE (born 18 March 1974) is a British politician and academic who was mayor of Selby, North Yorkshire, England.
 He was the first person in the United Kingdom to become mayor while being formally diagnosed as having a learning disability.

 Harding grew up in Selby, and studied at Brayton High School and Selby College.
 He is a Labour councillor on Selby Town Council having lived in Selby most of his life representing Selby North ward.
 Harding has now been elected for his 3rd term as a councillor.
-He has founded a self-advocacy group Voices for People.
+He founded a self-advocacy group Voices for People and works for NHS England as a senior learning disability advisor.